Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ansible-playbook playbooks/platform-cleanup.yml -i inventory_ssh.yml

+Note: Running this playbook will break [installation playbook](https://github.com/Alfresco/alfresco-ansible-deployment/blob/master/playbooks/acs.yml) idempotency.

 # Uninstallation

-This playbook will uninstall the sevices belongs to the specific hosts.
-Below are the services, packages & folders we are removing as the uninstalltions
+This playbook will uninstall the sevices which belong to the specific hosts.
+Below are the services, packages & folders we are removing when uninstalling

 1. Stoping and removing the following services:
    * alfresco-transform-router.service